 Volunteers on Manitouwabing Lake participate in the Lake Partner Program (LPP) run by the Ministry of Environment, Conservation and Parks (MECP).
-Additionally, benthic monitoring is conducted by GBB at four sites on the lake as of 2020 (Figure 6).
-All past and present LPP data for Manitouwabing Lake can be found in Appendix A.
+All past and present LPP data for Manitouwabing Lake are available through the Lake Partner Program open data website.